 - Step 16: Roll and Secure

-We will carefully wrap them with rope for ease in handling prior to delivery and small “Cash and Carry” rugs will be wrapped in acid free Kraft wrapping paper.
-If they are to be stored, we offer Tyvek® wrap for maximum protection during storage.
+We will carefully wrap them with rope for ease in handling prior to delivery and small “Cash and Carry” rugs will be wrapped plastic.
+For short term storage, we offer acid free Kraft paper wrapping.
+For storage long term, we offer Tyvek® wrap for maximum protection during storage.
 Tyvek® wrap allows the rug to breathe while protecting it against moisture, dust and insects.
-For short term storage we offer acid free Kraft paper wrapping.

 - Step 17: Customer Pick-up or Janssen’s Delivery